 Key Findings

 Results indicated that individuals who spent more than six hours online experienced a staggering 85% rate of cognitive fatigue, characterized by fragmented attention and diminished working memory.
-Conversely, moderate users showed significantly better cognitive stability, supporting the hypothesis that excessive internet use negatively impacts cognitive resilience.
-The study also noted that after educating participants about digital hygiene, some showed improvement in their attention management and work efficiency.
+Conversely, moderate users exhibited significantly greater cognitive stability, supporting the hypothesis that excessive internet use undermines cognitive resilience.
+The study also noted that after participants were educated on digital hygiene, some showed improvements in their attention management and work efficiency.

 Implications for Mental Health